-Aortic valve stenosis facts
+Aortic valve stenosis definition and facts

 - Aortic stenosis is narrowing of the aortic valve, impeding delivery of blood from the heart to the body.

 - Aortic stenosis can be caused by congenital bicuspid aortic valve, scarred aortic valve of rheumatic fever, and wearing of aortic valve in the elderly.

 - Aortic stenosis can cause chest pain, fainting, and heart failure leading to shortness of breath.

 - Echocardiogram and cardiac catheterization are important tests in diagnosing and evaluating severity of aortic stenosis.

 - Patients with aortic stenosis are usually given antibiotics prior to any procedures which might introduce bacteria into the bloodstream, such as dental procedures and surgeries.